riversideresearch/resolve/README.md

 The `AnnotateFunctions` pass collects function summaries for each function definition in the program.
 Function summaries are defined as metadata that contains a function's arguments, return values This pass can be linked against Libresolve, a runtime library to record these summaries in a given file location.

 The `CVEAssert` pass applies sanitizers to an affect function in a program given a CVE description.
-At the time of writing, the sanitizer capabilities we support cover memory and arithmetic vulnerability classes.
+At the time of writing, the sanitizer capabilities we support cover a subset of memory and arithmetic vulnerability classes.

 The `DlsymHook` pass instruments `dlysm` function calls and `ObjHook` instruments C memory allocators.
 These passes can also be linked against libresolve to enable logging `dlsym` calls and allocator calls, which can useful in tracing calls in the kernel to identify potential vulnerabilities.